Stuart-Mouse/lead-sheets/notes.md

 ## Identifier Renaming

-need to make declarations use an identifier node instead of just a name string
+need to make declarations use an identifier node instead of just a name string (It's sort of silly that we don't just do this already, since the node is already allocated anyhow.
+I guess I was just trying to remove an extra indirection.)

 ## Macros and Malleable Literals

+Not sure what to do here yet, will have to refer to my notes from above.

 ## Node Replacement

+Node replacement is pretty doable now, not too much else to say.
+Things got nicer in that department once we stopped doing the linked-list thing for nodes and just used `[] Node` instead.
+Maybe that change will come back to bite me in the future if I want to do more dynamically add nodes to blocks, but for now it seems like a good decision since it just reduces complexity.
+I think that the one case where I was really considering doing somethign of the sort was also jsut a case where one could externally augment LS to acheive the same result
+    e.g. maybe we have some user console with repl-y behavior that pushes all executed commands into a temporary buffer, then later allows the user to save that set of commands as a name block.

 ## Directives Improvements

+We made major improvemts to directives recently, making them much more powerful and giving them a much more flexible interface.
+The documentation is good enough in directives.jai that I would just point you to go read that, and maybe reference test.jai for an example usage.

 ## Ahead-of-Time Lexing

+Maybe come back to this later if we want to improve the trivia preservation further...

 ## Trivia Preservation and Serialization

+Basic verison is working, but work more is needed in order to improve things.
+Although, it's already pretty usable in the current state, so I may go ahead and start implement script modificaiton and re-serialization into my game engine.

+Unable to save trivia on:
+    before parenthesized expressions
+    after final statement in block
+    after final expression in struct literal
+    after after type expression in declaration
+    after final argument in procedure or directive call

+in theory, we could save trivia before and after each node, then prevent appending pre-trivia if it is the same as last post-trivia but that's an extra 16 bytes per node for the extra string

+I think I may just acept the minor imperfections and live with it this way long-term
+    because the alternative is probably doing the things where we keep all source tokens and map each node to a token range, then overwrite tokens for what has changed on AST and I dont' want to go down that rabbit hole right now...

 ## Clearing Up Allocator Usage

+Maybe we don't need to store an allocator on the script and can instead just always use the pool / temp storage I don't think the script ever allocates anything other than nodes and intermediate values Need to check, but if this is actually the case then I can remove some logic around setting the script allocator, and just `push_allocator(get_pool_allocator(*script.pool));` at each main script entry point

 ## Implementing #code and #insert operators as a test

+Is there really a need for this?
+We can already do everything we would want to do with #code or #insert using directives...

 ## Compile-Time Operators